afujimoto/CAMPHOR/README.md

 SV caller for long-reads

 Overview
-1. Extract reads suggesting SVs from a bam file
+1. Extract reads suggesting presence of SVs from a bam file
 2. Identify SV candidates
-3. Filter SV candidates with repeat information and number of support reads
+3. Filter SV candidates using repeats information and number of support reads

 ## Requirement

 * python3
 * pysam module of python
-* numpy
+* numpy module
 * perl
-* samtools (0.1.18 or higher)
+* samtools (version 0.1.18 or higher)

 ## Input file